pyscript/pyscript/README.md

 Read the [contributing guide](CONTRIBUTING.md) to learn about our development process, reporting bugs and improvements, creating issues and asking questions.

-check out the [developing process](docs/development/developing.md) for help
+Check out the [developing process](https://docs.pyscript.net/latest/development/developing.html)  documentation for more information on how to setup your development environment.

 ## Resources